1. Conflict of interest procedure policy

 6.1 Notification to provider

-A Councillor, member or employee receiving any gift or hospitality which may reasonably be considered as connected to their position as a Decision Maker (or potential future Decision Maker) must immediately inform the provider they may not be permitted to retain the gift or hospitality.
+A RACGP Board member, member or employee receiving any gift or hospitality which may reasonably be considered as connected to their position as a Decision Maker (or potential future Decision Maker) must immediately inform the provider they may not be permitted to retain the gift or hospitality.

 6.2 Internal reporting

-Any gift or hospitality received by a Councillor, member or employee must be immediately reported to their Chair or direct manager (as appropriate).
+Any gift or hospitality received by a RACGP Board member, member or employee must be immediately reported to their Chair or direct manager (as appropriate).
 Where the Chair or direct manager is conflicted, the Deputy Chair or next more senior manager must be approached.

 The Chair or manager is responsible for determining whether the gift or hospitality is reasonable, or whether it represents (or may in the future represent) a Conflict of Interest.
 If the latter, the gift must be returned.